John 11: Jesus' withdrawal to Ephraim (verse 54)

 The New King James Version and World English Bible call Ephraim a "city", whereas the New International Version and the New Living Translation call it a "village".
 Eusebius places Ephraim 8 miles north-east of Jerusalem, whereas Jerome places it 20 miles to the north-east; both make it the same as Ephron.
+Irish Archbishop John McEvilly suggests that the time Jesus spent here was a period of preparation for the forthcoming events detailed in the ensuing chapters of the Gospel.